Hazza3100/DiscordTwitchFarmer/README.md

 Automatically sends (.follow username) to a channel of your choice.

-You can leave this on 24/7 :p
+You can leave this on 24/7
 ## Authors

 - [@Hazza3100](https://www.github.com/Hazza3100)